 Sepsisfonden also aims to increase awareness and knowledge about sepsis among the public, policy makers, and medical staff.

-The goal is to, in a period of 10 years, contribute to a 50% decrease in the number of deaths from sepsis in Sweden.
+The goal is to contribute to a 50% decrease in the number of deaths from sepsis in Sweden before 2030.

 It is also possible to “swish” your contribution to: